 - Tracks with Chack is a short four-part history of rap, produced by Yateley sixth-form student, Michael Chacko (above left), who spent a week on work experience with the project in the summer.
 Michael is a former Member of the UK Youth Parliament;

-- World of Wonder is a show about politics and technology for children, created by 11 year old Noah Dann (above right) from Farnham.
+- World of Wonder is a show about politics and technology for children, created by then 11 year old Noah Dann (above right) from Farnham.
 He is a pupil at All Hallows School.
-The success of the first episode about Brexit saw Noah invited into the studios of Eagle Radio in Guildford, for an interview on Peter Gordon’s Breakfast Show
+The success of the first episode about Brexit saw Noah invited into the studios of Eagle Radio in Guildford, for an interview on Peter Gordon’s Breakfast Show.

-Above all, Sound Vault thrives by bridging the generations in age, bringing together the young and old to help them tell their stories, and express themselves, and in the process, Sound Vault plays its part in creating ‘social glue’ that can help combat some of the loneliness identified by the Jo Cox Commission recently.
+Above all, Sound Vault thrived by bridging the generations in age, bringing together the young and old to help them tell their stories, and express themselves, and in the process, Sound Vault plays its part in creating ‘social glue’ that can help combat some of the loneliness identified by the Jo Cox Commission recently.

-As well as making its own podcasts, Sound Vault celebrates wider listening on the radio and podcasts from the UK and around the World.
+As well as making its own podcasts, Sound Vault celebrated wider listening on the radio and podcasts from the UK and around the World.
 Look out for recommendations on their website, and via their social media feeds.

 Or, ‘Like’ us on Facebook (@SoundVaultHQ).